jadecobra/python_tdd_exercises/ATTRIBUTE_ERROR.md

         attribute_0 = None
         return None
     ```
-    the terminal still shows the same error, our experiment had no effect on the test
+    the terminal still gives the same error, our experiment had no effect on the test
 - what if we use the `class` keyword to define `Class` instead of `def`
     ```python
     class Class():